All Israel

 The law is considered controversial by some who fear it will be used against opponents of coalition

-The law, called the Bill for Prohibition on Employment of Teaching Personnel and Withholding Budget from Educational Institutions due to Identification with Act of Terrorism or with Terrorist Organizations, passed with a vote of 55-45 on Tuesday.
+The name of the law is the "Bill for Prohibition on Employment of Teaching Personnel and Withholding Budget from Educational Institutions due to Identification with Act of Terrorism or with Terrorist Organizations."

-National Security Minister and Jewish Power chairman Itamar Ben Gvir said, “Education is a central and significant factor that motivates many attacks against the State of Israel.
+National Security Minister and Jewish Power Chairman Itamar Ben Gvir said, “Education is a central and significant factor that motivates many attacks against the State of Israel.
 This law is an important law for defeating terrorism.
 Although the legal counsel tries time and time again to prevent the law, we are bringing it to the Knesset for final approval.
 We will continue to fight terrorism in every way.”

 Fogel, one of the bill’s sponsors, said, “A teacher in the education system is one of the most influential figures for the children and youth in the State of Israel's educational institutions.
 The bill I proposed is designed to ensure that a teacher will not take advantage of his influence [to encourage] terrorist activity by his students, and that the school will not lend a hand to this.”

 “Today, the Knesset is doing the most vital thing in the war against our enemies.
-It is striking against the strongest infrastructure of terrorism—education.
+It is striking against the strongest infrastructure of terrorism – education.
 Supporters of terrorism will no longer be able to serve as teachers in Israel.
 And if there are schools that identify with terrorism, the Minister of Education will withhold their budget,” Halevi stated.
 “The bill will ensure that Israel’s students are educated towards justice, science and compassion, and not terrorism, injustice and barbarism.”

-The new legislation authorizes the education minister, currently Yoav Kisch from the Likud Party, to fire teachers employed by state schools if they are “convicted of a severe security offense or a terrorist offense, or identified publicly with an act of terrorism or published a direct call to commit an act of terror.”
-The firing of the teacher does not require advance notice, only a hearing on the evidence.
+The new legislation authorizes the education minister, currently Yoav Kisch from Likud, to fire teachers employed by state schools if they are “convicted of a severe security offense or a terrorist offense, or identified publicly with an act of terrorism or published a direct call to commit an act of terror.”

 The legislation also allows the Education Ministry “to withhold the budget, or reduce the participation in the budget, of an educational institution that receives support from the state treasury, if displays of support or identification with an act of terrorism or a terrorist organization were held in the educational institution, and the institution's administration should have known about them.”
 This is also subject to a hearing.